 - List of local private building surveyors.

-- Occupancy of Footpath or Road Reserve (Hoardings) for works
+- Occupancy of Footpath or Road Reserve (Hoarding)

 - Section 29A Demolition Consent

-Planning permits give permission for land use or development and building permits deal with the work you propose to do on that land.
+A planning permit allows permission for land use or development and a building permit allows the work you propose to do on that land to be undertaken.
 You may be required to obtain a planning permit.
 If so, it must be obtained before a building permit can be issued.
-A planning permit does not eliminate the need to get a building permit.
-For more information, go to Planning Permits.
+A planning permit does not eliminate the need to obtain a building permit.
+For more information, please see Planning Permits.

 To protect public assets vested in Council and for the safety of persons on or near a building site, Council require the owner, builder or appointed agent to obtain an Asset Protection Permit where building work is to be carried out.
-For more information, go to Asset Protection.
+For more information, please see Asset Protection.

 We are often made aware of building works carried out without obtaining a building permit.
 If building works are carried out without the required building permit, an investigation and enforcement process is implemented.

 Your building permit will state if an occupancy permit is required before you may move into the building.
 Occupancy permits are required for all new buildings including new homes, units or apartments.
 They signify that a building surveyor is satisfied that the completed building work is suitable for occupation.
-To find out more information about occupancy permits, visit the Victorian Building Authority website.
+For more information about occupancy permits, please visit the Victorian Building Authority website.